Credit cards for bad credit

 If you haven’t stuck to the terms of credit agreements in the past, lenders might decide that it’s a risk to give you credit.

-For example, if you made lots of late payments on your credit card or missed payments altogether, other lenders are likely to think that you might miss payments and decide not to give you credit.
+For example, if you’ve made a late payment, or missed a payment altogether on your credit card, other lenders are likely to think that you might miss payments and decide not to give you credit.
 There are lots of steps you can take to start improving your credit score and options for getting credit while you have bad credit.
 At Aqua, we’ll do our best to help you with both.

 No credit history

-If you’ve never borrowed money, lenders don’t have much information to judge whether you’ll manage your credit well.
+If you’ve never borrowed money, lenders don’t have much information on which to judge whether you’ll manage your credit well.

 Can I apply for a credit card if I have bad credit?